Mega-Fi/megafi-docs/landing/docs/hedge/overview.md

 - Trade options on major token pairs with sub-10ms execution
 - Hedge liquidity positions against price movements and volatility
 - Real-time Greeks calculations and risk metrics
-- Automated position management and risk controls
-- Composable with DEX and CLM
 - Capital-efficient collateral requirements

 ## How It Works